braeden-kelly/cm25-mfkc/05-Ingress/README.md

 `secret` isn't secret.

 A `ConfigSet` is almost the same thing, without pretending to be secret.
 Just a name-value pair store.
-We'll play with that resource later.

 ## TLS traffic

 Update and apply `ingress.yaml` to know about our `cert-manager` and more importantly our `ClusterIssuer` which will handle getting certificates from Let's Encrypt for us.
-The ingress also needs to know what name to
+The ingress also needs to know what fully-qualified domain name (FQDN) to use.

 ```yaml
 apiVersion: networking.k8s.io/v1